 All customers will need to show their documents as described above, along with their ID or other proof of name and age.

-Masks remain mandatory in all indoor venues and in crowded outdoors areas.
+Masks remain mandatory in all indoor venues and in all outdoor areas.
+There are exceptions for restaurants and gyms, when exercising.
 This applies for everyone aged 4 and above, whether they have been vaccinated or not.

 Masks are also mandatory in private cars, unless the passengers belong to the same family (1st and 2nd degree relatives) or live in the same household.